 JEFF: Yeah, and likewise you probably wouldn't go to like, you know, Slash for business advice, so, it’s been a little bit difficult feeling to try and pull these things together in my life, but they really are related.
 I really got into the creativity of building a business and, in a particular kind of gathering together groups of people to do great things, I think is something.
-But, to get back more directly to your question, it's been interesting, cause I kind of took a lot of that, sort of, utilitarian attitude in the building Lullabot, but I also took that lesson of, I need to celebrate the successes, I need to notice them.
+But, to get back more directly to your question, it's been interesting, cause I took a lot of that, sort of, utilitarian attitude in the building Lullabot, but I also took that lesson of, I need to celebrate the successes, I need to notice them.

 I feel like I went through this whole experience with Orbit and when all was said and done we'd gotten dropped from the record label in about 2000/2001, and we'd had all the success, but it didn't feel like success.
-And so I wanted to kind of embrace the success, and learn to kind of build off it.
+And so I wanted to embrace the success, and learn to build off it.
 And Lullabot became very successful, certainly much more successful than we would have imagined when we first started the company, although I have a very good imagination. (laughing) And, as such I learned a lot of leadership skills, and I just became sort of more confident.

 IVAN: And, you're still being authentic in making this music for yourself, for the way you think that it should be made and not for the audience, which is, I think, a wonderful thread to have in any creative work that you do.

 JEFF: Yeah, I think you need to balance that.
 The word I use in business is sustainability.
 You need to look after your business well enough so that your business can remain a business, that you may want to be true to your employees and really focus on culture and make it a great place to work.
 And so, having difficult clients is something that you want to avoid, but you need to have clients, and some of them are going to be difficult.
 And, so from the point of sustainability if you want to really make your employees happy, they need to continue to be employees.
 They need to continue to have jobs and you need to find the work for them.
-And so sometimes you need to kind find sort of creative ways to make it kind of be a win/win and keep the business.
+And so sometimes you need to kind find sort of creative ways to make it be a win/win and keep the business.

 And the same thing with making art as a consumable, something that you want to put out there.
 Ultimately, I think it's best to drive it from yourself to find a perspective where I could get excited about.
 I like to consume things and go to shows and listen to music and get inspired by it.
 And so, how can I try to create that, that would inspire that in other people as I'm able to inspire myself.
 That's the hope at least.
-So, I think sometimes when you talk about this idea of kind of authenticity and just do it for yourself, it can get kind of, I think it can imply a certain sort of uncommercial reality, sort of inaccessibility to it.
+So, I think sometimes when you talk about this idea of authenticity and just do it for yourself, I think it can imply a certain sort of uncommercial reality, sort of inaccessibility to it.

-And I think both in business and in art, you end up kind of selling yourself short if you don't just acknowledge what people like about what you do or what people could like about what you do.
+And I think both in business and in art, you end up selling yourself short if you don't just acknowledge what people like about what you do or what people could like about what you do.

 IVAN: One last question about 123 Astronaut.
 Are you going on tour anytime soon?

 I'm still trying to figure it out, having taken a basically 15-year break from the music business.
 But we're playing around in New England and trying to get down to New York City and stuff like that, and the people that have seen us have been interested and excited about this brand-new band that they've never heard of before.
-But, it's kind of slow going to gain fans one by one.
-We've got an E.P. that's out on Spotify, and if anybody who is listening and we've wet their appetite, 123Astronaut.com is where you can hear our music, see our music video and find links off to Spotify and Apple Music and all that kind of stuff.
+But, it's slow going to gain fans one by one.
+We've got an EP that's out on Spotify, and if anybody who is listening and we've wet their appetite, 123Astronaut.com is where you can hear our music, see our music video and find links off to Spotify and Apple Music and all that kind of stuff.

 IVAN: And, the singles called Friction, is it?

 JEFF: Yeah.
 On the EP.
 That's the title of EP and the first song on the EP, and the video that we did, is all the Friction.
-But we're working on a new album right now, and I feel like I ought to be sending it out to record labels or sort of putting an infrastructure around the band but, mostly I'm just focused on trying to get the right guitar sounds. (laughing).
+But we're working on a new album right now, and I feel like I ought to be sending it out to record labels or putting an infrastructure around the band but, mostly I'm just focused on trying to get the right guitar sounds. (laughing).
 I feel it's a little bit like navel gazing.